aartisr/aartisr/README.md

 - 💞️ I’m looking to collaborate on an Awesome Healing App (AHA)
 - 📫 How to reach me - Will let you know ;-)
 - 😄 Pronouns: ...
 SHE
 - ⚡ Fun fact: ...
 "My PCSSII Paradox" Exploring 0 <-> infinity.
 Zero to Infinity and Back.
 The Path TO infinity [CREATION/EXPANSION] is NOT the same as BACK TO zero [DISSOLUTION/CONTRACTION], and needs Exploration.
+Think beyond Differentiation and Integration.

 <!---
 aartisr/aartisr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.